PostHog vs Mixpanel: Self-Hosted Analytics or SaaS Insights?

 |---|---|---|

-| Product analytics | Event analytics, funnels, retention, trends (growing in maturity) | Mature platform: funnels, cohorts, flows, impact analysis.
-Market leader |
+| Product analytics | Event analytics, funnels, retention, and trends with rapidly growing maturity and community feedback | Market leader in product analytics: mature funnels, cohorts, flows, impact analysis, and lifecycle reports |

-| Session recording | Built-in session recording, no extra tool needed | No session recording; requires separate tool like Hotjar or FullStory |
+| Session recording | Built-in session recording that visually captures user interactions, no additional tool needed | No session recording functionality; requires a separate tool like Hotjar, FullStory, or Microsoft Clarity |

-| Feature flags | Built-in feature flags with multivariate testing and rollouts | No feature flags; requires separate tool like LaunchDarkly |
+| Feature flags | Built-in feature flags with multivariate testing, percentage rollouts, and targeting on user properties | No built-in feature flags; requires a separate tool like LaunchDarkly, Unleash, or Flagsmith |

-| Self-hosting | Fully self-hostable via Docker/Kubernetes with data on your own infra | Managed SaaS only without self-hosting option |
+| Self-hosting | Fully self-hostable via Docker or Kubernetes with all data on your own infrastructure | Managed SaaS only without self-hosting option; data is stored in Mixpanel's cloud infrastructure |

-| Data warehouse | Built-in data warehouse on ClickHouse for custom queries | Data export to BigQuery/Snowflake, no own warehouse |
+| Data warehouse | Built-in data warehouse on ClickHouse for blazing-fast custom SQL queries over your analytics data | Data export to BigQuery, Snowflake, or other warehouses, no built-in warehouse within the platform |

-| Pricing | Generous free plan: 1M events/month, self-hosted completely free | Free up to 20M events/month, then usage-based pricing |
+| Pricing | Generous free plan: 1M events/month cloud, self-hosted completely free and unlimited usage | Free up to 20M events/month on the Starter plan, then usage-based pricing per additional event |

 When to choose which?